 This is the start of an online textbook to help you learn Greek.
-It is a work in progress, with chapters to be written as my Greek classes need them, so chapters may be added, renumbered, or otherwise edited over the next few years.
+It is a work in progress, chapters may be added, renumbered, or otherwise edited over the next few years.
 The cost of publishing a Greek textbook, either commercially or privately, has escalated so much that I have decided to make this book available free on the InterNet, with the aim of helping anyone who wishes to learn to read Greek - particularly the Greek New Testament.